 Know That Brands Aren’t Everything.

 Just because a brand is famous or popular doesn’t make it the best mattress or the best deal, and vice versa.
-Many of the larger companies like Serta, Sealy, Simmons and Tempurpedic have only average satisfaction levels compared to their peers.
+Many of the larger companies like Serta, Sealy, and Simmons have only average satisfaction levels compared to their peers.
 Expensive mattresses also do not guarantee better sleep, as explained numerous times in Consumer Reports’s mattress guides.
 Again, your personal preferences and the beds’ components are the most important considerations when shopping.

 Want more information to start boosting your bed knowledge?
 Here are a few helpful links to get you started:

 - Sleep Junkie’s Guide to Memory Foam Ingredients